Flofian/BGXInterrupt/README.md

 ## TODO
 - Change structure to make it a class, allowing multiple menus (for example 1 boolMenu for Q, 1 boolMenu for R)
 - Allow boolMenu to include multiple Spells (for example on Nami: only use R to interrupt Katarina R, and dont use Q)
+- Add into stuct if the target can move during the spell
 - (Maybe) Figure out how many R shots Jhin has left to fix expectedRemainingTime on him
 - (Maybe) Figure out the expectedRemainingTime on more spells based on allies/enemies nearby (example: Janna will stop using R when all allies nearby are full hp)
 - (Maybe) Figure out a way to fix buffs not being accurate (example Lucian R)